6 November 2023 to 10 November 2023

 Participants are free to make their own arrangements for dinner.

 The Formal Dinner location and date is to be confirmed.
-Participants on the Accommodation Package or Registration Package, including organisers and speakers, are automatically included in this event.
+Participants on the Registration Package, including organisers and speakers, are automatically included in this event.

 Subscribe for the latest updates on events and news